pass-culture/pass-culture-main/api/documentation/README.md

 ### Prerequisite

-To be able to start the development server, you need to have the Pass Culture local backend server running, as Redoc will be using the Open API JSON served by spectree on http://localhost/openapi.json to generate the REST API documentation.
+To be able to start the development server, you need to have the pass Culture local backend server running, as Redoc will be using the Open API JSON served by spectree on http://localhost/openapi.json to generate the REST API documentation.

 ### Command